aryounce/aws-pricing/README.md

 ### Pricing Duration

 The AWS pricing pages for EBS costs returns pricing amounts in monthly values, despite the actual billing being billed to the second.
 To match the EC2 functions hourly usage, the EBS cost functions in *AWS Pricing* return costs in hourly durations.
-This makes it easy to multiply the combined EC2 and EBS costs by 730 (hours in month) to compute a monthly cost.
+This makes it easy to multiply the combined EC2 and EBS costs by 730 (hours in month), for example, to compute a monthly cost.

 # Notes